cerfacs-globc/xtclim/README.md

 - The "data" folder could not be uploaded because of its weight.
 It contains the NetCDF files pr_day_CMCC-ESM2_historical_r1i1p1f1_gn_19750101-19991231.nc for three climate variables (pr precipitations, tasmax maximum temperature at surface, and sfcWind wind), for both historical (1975-1999) and projection (2065-2089) time periods.

 - The "input" folder is incomplete for the same reason.
-The preprocessed test data only could be uploaded.
+Only the preprocessed test data could be uploaded.
 The three missing files can be obtained by running preprocess_3d_data.ipynb with the previously mentioned NetCDF files.

 Template for the network architecture: https://debuggercafe.com/convolutional-variational-autoencoder-in-pytorch-on-mnist-dataset/.

+Estimation of the carbon footprint of the training with the codecarbon package (see first and last lines of src/train.py).